-A. You have until the Friday before the start of the Winter term, so we encourage you to be patient with the process.
-If you don't find a partner initially, hang in there; many students will make changes to their schedules just before they return in January and may find that they need to swap at that time.
-The survey site will close at 2 p.m. on Tuesday, January 7.
-We will not accept swap requests after the surveys have closed.
+A. You have until August 29, so we encourage you to be patient with the process.
+If you don't find a partner initially, hang in there and keep checking the discussion forum.
+The survey site will close at 2 p.m. on Friday, August 29.
+Swap requests will not be accepted after the survey has closed.

-It is each student's responsibility to review the rules and policies carefully.
-Please read the course registration rules and policies.
+It is each student's responsibility to review the course registration rules and policies carefully.

 Q. I still have questions.
 Is there someone I can talk to?